avaje-metrics-deprecated/metrics-api/README.md

 ```
 CustomerResource.asBean took 612 milliseconds to execute.
 If you look at Muse.iDoTheRealWorkAroundHere it took 81% of the total execution time (500 milliseconds, 500204 microseconds).

-> Per Request timing is a little bit more expensive to collect and can produce a lot of output.
-As such it is expected that you only turn it on when needed.
-For example, for the next 5 invocations of CustomerResource.asBean() collect per request timings.